 Bring

-- Explain key concepts with support
+- Explain key concepts with a support

-- Explore a case study together
+- Exploring a case study together

-- Make a demonstration
+- Give a demonstration

-- Explore a custom deck of cards
+- Explore a personalised deck of cards

 - Do a search on the Internet